plone/documentation/about/contributing.rst

 .. _plone-versions:

-Documentation for different versions of Plone
+Documentation For Different Versions Of Plone
 =============================================

 The documentation for the different versions (Plone 3, Plone 4, Plone 5) are organized in branches inside the `Plone Documentation <https://github.com/plone/documentation>`_